martinlubpl/fgenActionScript3/README.md

 ## Info

-The repository is an archive of the old version of the fotogen.ch website.
+The repository is an archive of the old version of the fotogen . ch website.
 This page was made by me in Adobe Flash technology, using Actionscript3 (object oriented language of flash).
-The current version is developed using bootstrap and jquery, I'm no longer a programmer of this site.
+The current version is developed using bootstrap and jquery, I'm no longer a developer of this website.
 Since my version of the site is no longer present on the web, I decided to publish this repository and present screenshots (see below).

 The main part of the code is the [/src/main.as](/src/main.as) file (over 2000 lines of Actionscript code).